 Hi, my name is Rebecca Tierney and I began with Teagasc in September 2019.
 My background is not in poultry.
 I grew up and live on a suckler farm in County Leitrim; however, my grandfather always owned a backyard flock which kindled my love of agriculture.

 I studied Animal Science in University College Dublin, graduating in September in 2017.
 Once I graduated I wanted to take a different route than the normal dairy or drystock.
 The opportunities in the poultry industry were pointed out to me and after some investigation I felt this was a good choice for me.
 Immediately after graduating I began a distance learning Masters course through SRUC in Scotland, on Applied Poultry Science.
 This course covered all areas of Poultry including nutrition, health and welfare, the variety of production systems, and much more.

 Before joining Teagasc, I was involved in all sectors of agriculture with a focus on poultry.
 Through this role, I developed some key connections and gained knowledge from the industry which is aiding me in my new role.

-In Teagasc, I will be providing a Level 5 Certificate Component Award in Poultry Management.
-The first round of this course began in February of this year.
-However, it will operate again.
+In Teagasc, I will be providing a Level 5 Certificate Component Award in Poultry Production.
 The course covers nutrition, welfare, housing, flock recording, manure handling and legislation.
-If you are interested in attending this course, you can email your interest to Rebecca.email@example.com.
+If you are interested in attending this course, you can email your interest to Rebecca.firstname.lastname@example.org.

 My role also involves offering advice to existing or potentially new poultry producers.
 I can give guidance on the options within the poultry industry.
 I can also assist if you have queries on the TAMS grants, or schemes such as the Support Scheme for Renewable Heat (SSRH) which is offered through SEAI.
 If you have any queries, please forward them to my email.